-In a healthy person, the joints of the body are enclosed in a “joint capsule” which is filled with a lubricating liquid called synovial fluid.
-The ends of the bones are covered in a thick elastic tissue called cartilage which allows them to move against each other smoothly.
+In a healthy person, the joints of the body are enclosed in a “joint capsule” that is filled with a lubricating liquid called synovial fluid.
+The ends of the bones are covered in a thick elastic tissue called cartilage that allows them to move against each other smoothly.
 The synovial fluid nourishes the cartilage and bones inside the joint capsule.

-In a person with RA, the body’s white blood cells attack the synovium (the tissue that produces the synovial fluid) and cause inflammation, heat, swelling, redness, and pain.
-As RA progresses, the inflamed synovium and synovial fluid destroys the cartilage and bone it was meant to protect.
+In a person with RA, the body’s white blood cells attack the synovium (the tissue that produces the synovial fluid) and cause inflammation, heat, swelling, redness and pain.
+As RA progresses, the inflamed synovium and synovial fluid destroy the cartilage and bone they were meant to protect.

-The University Spine Center recognizes that RA is a complex disease that will affect different people in different ways.
+University Spine Center recognizes that RA is a complex disease that will affect different people in different ways.
 Early detection is important to prevent RA from damaging joints.
-Here are some symptoms of RA.
+Here are some symptoms of RA:

 - RA usually causes warm, tender, swollen joints.

 - RA often affects joints symmetrically, that is, if you have it in the right elbow you are likely to develop it in the left elbow, too.